bitovi/academy/src/typescript/6-interfaces.md

 @page typescript/interfaces Interfaces
 @parent typescript 6

-@description Interfaces in TypeScript
+@description Learn how to write Interfaces, set optional properties, and about the power of using interfaces in classes and functions

 @body

 ## Overview

 Interfaces are a powerful way to enforce types and document expectations for how our code should run.
-Interfaces can be used in classes to create very robust components that are clearly documented by the shape defined by the Interface.
-This section will cover how to write Interfaces, setting optional properties, and the power of using Interfaces in Classes and Functions.
+Interfaces can be used in classes to create very robust components that are clearly documented by the shape defined by the interface.
+This section will cover how to write interfaces, setting optional properties, and the power of using interfaces in classes and functions.

 ## Interfaces in TypeScript